hhirsch/lazyvimx/README.md

 # Nix-Shell LazyVim
 > [!WARNING]
-> This setup uses the regular config directory for vim.
-> It will overwrite your existing nvim config and make it unusable.
+> Do not use this with an existing nvim config as it will overwrite your existing nvim config and make it unusable.

 This is a quick way to try out LazyVim.
 Just check out the repository and type `nix-shell`.

 Install new languages for tree-sitter with `:TSInstall <language>` but prefer tree-sitter.lua.